 Another benefit of french drains is they are efficient, affordable, and are installed very quickly to save your lawn and landscaping from damage.

 French drains also reduce the number of mosquitos because standing water in Texas is their ideal mosquito breeding ground environment.
 After the drainage system is installed, you can treat any remaining water in the trench/reservoir with a few granules of non-toxic mosquito larvicide.
 Water treated with Mosquito Bits is safe for your pets, wild animals, and the environment, yet they are toxic to mosquito larvae.

-French drains carry water out to an area away from a building or home and release the water from the exit point of the drain using gravity.
+French drain systems use gravity to pull water away from your home or yard using a series of underground pipes and reservoirs.
+They release water at the exit point, usually somewhere near a public drain or other defined area.
 One of the best places for the drainage system’s exit point is the street because there are drainage ditches and/or storm drains that can take the water even further away.

 If there isn’t a street with municipal drainage present a dry well, slough, or other low-lying spots on the outskirts of your property is a good alternative drainage destination.

-Our team will assess your front and backyard’s drainage needs during the initial consultation.
-If they recommend French drains they will provide a fair quote for installation and recommend the best layout options.
+Our team will assess your front and backyard drainage needs during the initial consultation.
+If they recommend french or channel drains they will provide a fair quote for installation and the best layout options.